gymerr0rz/book-app/server/README.md

 1. Clone the repository.
 2. Run `yarn install` or `npm install` to install dependencies.
-3. Create a `.env.development` file in the root directory and paste the following:
+3. Create a `.env` file in the root directory and paste the following:

    ```
    PORT=